 Examples of potential remedies include some of the interim measures referenced above in section IV: Interim Measures.
-Other potential remedies include targeted or broad-based educational programming or training, communication with the respondent by the Title IX coordinator or a College administrator, or appropriate forms of restorative justice.
+Other potential remedies include targeted or broad-based educational programming or training, communication with the respondent by the Title IX coordinator or a College administrator, or appropriate forms of restorative justice designed to help the accountable party repair harm and rebuild trust.
 Depending on the form of remedies-based resolution used, it may be possible for a complainant to maintain anonymity.

 The College will not compel a complainant or respondent to engage in mediation, to directly communicate with one another, or to participate in any particular form of remedies-based resolution.
 Mediation, even if voluntary, may not be used in cases involving sexual assault.
 The decision to pursue remedies-based resolution, which may occur at any time, will be made when the College has sufficient information about the nature and scope of the conduct.
 Participation in remedies-based resolution is voluntary, and the complainant and/or respondent can request to end their own participation in remedies-based resolution at any time.
 The Title IX coordinator may determine that additional remedies-based steps are appropriate without the participation of the complainant and/or respondent.
 The Title IX coordinator will maintain records of all reports and conduct referred for remedies-based resolution.